Early Childhood (2½-6)

 - Supervised practice with Montessori materials for everyday living and sensorial activities, language development, mathematics, geography, history, art, music and natural sciences.

-After successfully completing the academic coursework, students enter the practicum phase in which they do a nine-month internship in a classroom with a minimum of 12 children.
+After successfully completing the academic coursework, students enter the practicum experience in which they do a nine-month internship in a classroom with a minimum of 12 children.
 The student teacher works in the classroom under the supervision of a certified Early Childhood Montessori teacher who is in at least his or her second year of post-internship teaching.
 The student teacher observes and helps nurture the growth and development of the children in the class while learning classroom management strategies and techniques from the supervising teacher.

 While self-directed practicums are not the norm for this program, we recognize that circumstances may warrant this exception.
 With this option, a field consultant works with the student teacher in his or her own class at an approved Montessori school over the course of two years.
 To be eligible for this self-directed internship, the student needs to have had previous Montessori classroom experience.
 An additional fee, which includes additional consultation visits, applies for those who are approved for the self-directed practicum.